Doesn't Man's Best Friend Deserve More than Life on a Chain?

 About Us

-Really, it was watching Lucky's eyes come to life that inspired me to start this website and advocate on behalf of chained dogs everywhere.
-We rescued Lucky and other chained dogs at our own expense (see
+It was watching Lucky's eyes come to life that inspired me to start this website and advocate on behalf of chained dogs everywhere.
+We rescued Lucky and other chained dogs at our own expense.
+We fixed and built fences for chained dogs.

 Our billboard in Little Rock